Alifilho/mouts-it-app/README.md

 ## API Reference

-The complete API reference is automatically generated with Swagger and available at `http://localhost:3001/docs`.
+The complete API reference is automatically generated with Swagger and available at `http://localhost:3001/docs` (in API project).
 Use this interactive UI to explore endpoints, view request/response schemas, and try out calls directly.

 ## Default Credentials
 In API by default, the user is: